archanmishra/laptop/README.md

 * Zsh as your shell
 * Bundler gem for managing Ruby libraries
 * Exuberant Ctags for indexing files for vim tab completion
-* Foreman gem for serving Rails apps locally
 * Git for version control
 * Hub gem for interacting with the GitHub API
 * Homebrew for managing operating system libraries (OS X only)
 * Homebrew cask for installing applications
-* ImageMagick for cropping and resizing images
 * Mysql for storing relational data
 * Redis for storing key-value data
 * The Silver Searcher for finding things in files